SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 .. mod-property:: visibility

-    A string giving a hint for UIs, for which user roles the module should be displayed, hidden or allow read access only.
-    MUST be one of the values on the two visibility columns.
+    A string providing UIs with a hint for which user roles the module should be displayed, hidden or allow read access only.
+MUST be one of the values in the two visibility columns.
 The default is ``"www"``.

-    .. table:: possible combinations of access hints
+    .. table:: Possible combinations of access hints

         ================ ========== ======== ============ =============
          expert access    advanced   user     visibility   visibility